vippsas/vipps-developers/faqs/common-errors-faq.md

 ## Why do I get `HTTP 429 Too Many Requests`?

 We rate-limit some API endpoints to prevent incorrect usage.
-The rate-limiting has nothing to do with Vipps' total capacity, but is designed to stop obviously incorrect use.
+The rate-limiting has nothing to do with our total capacity, but is designed to stop incorrect use.

 See: